mohamd7ali/CUDA_Programming/HeatTransformation_TextureMemory/README.md

 ## Overview

 This project simulates 2D heat transformation using CUDA, leveraging texture memory for efficient access patterns.
 It demonstrates how parallel GPU computation and spatially cached memory can accelerate stencil-based scientific simulations.
-The code is designed for educational purposes in parallel programming and GPU computing.

 - **Stencil Computation:** Each cell's temperature is updated based on its four neighbors, modeling heat diffusion.
 - **Texture Memory:** Uses CUDA's 2D texture memory for fast, cached, read-only access to grid data.